 Far too often, fantastic shows get ruined by bad endings.
 Fortunately, Avatar: The Last Airbender reaches a satisfactory conclusion that doesn't let you down.

 What's Your Favorite Avatar Episode?

-Avatar: The Last Airbender pushes the boundaries of kids’ shows, which is something that you just don’t see today.
-The emotional topics that the show explores make it suitable for both kids and adults to watch.
+Avatar: The Last Airbender pushes the boundaries of kids' shows, which is something that you just don't see today.
+The emotional depth of the show makes it suitable for both kids and adults!